katrinaallen586/notes/README.md

 # 2023-12-18
 - Today's programming wisdom is to write code that is easy to read, understand, and modify.
 This means using clear and descriptive variable names, writing concise and well-structured functions, and commenting your code thoroughly.
 Remember that you are not only writing code for the computer to execute, but also for other human beings to read and maintain.
 Writing clean and readable code will save time and reduce errors in the long run, making you a more efficient and effective programmer.

+# 2023-12-19
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use techniques such as the MoSCoW method (Must have, Should have and Could have) to categorize your task and prioritize them accordingly.